NEED-BASED TRANSITIONAL LOANS AND GRANTS

 As is the case with any job transition, corps members should be prepared for transitional costs before receiving their first paycheck from their school district.
 We recognize that covering these costs can be difficult.
-That's why we offer funding packages of no-interest loans and grants to help with some of these expenses.
+In response to this challenge, we offer need-based funding packages of no-interest loans and grants to enable corps members of all financial backgrounds to transition to the corps.

 - Travel to training and the region where you will teach